iterative/dvc.org/content/docs/command-reference/params/diff.md

 ```

 To compare parameters with a specific commit, a tag or any
-[revision](https://git-scm.com/docs/revisions) should be specified as an
+[revision](https://git-scm.com/docs/revisions) can be specified, as an
 additional command line parameter:

 ```dvc